Earlier this year, I convinced myself I was dying.

 It was as if she’d cracked a dam inside me and everything came spilling out.
 I told her about my fear of the future, about how sometimes I couldn’t stop thinking about what was going on in the world, how everything seemed to be spinning out of control.
 I told her about how sometimes I read the news and immediately burst into tears.
 How there were children being killed in Syria and children being separated from their families at the border and children who were being shot in their own schools, black children in their own front yards.
 And that was just the children!
 How can life be so unjustly cruel to some and let the rest go scot-free?
 In a world that had been set on fire, how was it possible that I wasn’t burning, too?

 I still think about that conversation a lot.
 I also think about how my father asked me once, “What’s wrong with your generation?
-Back in my day, mental illness wasn’t the same way it is today.”
+Back in my day, mental illness wasn’t the same as it is today.”
 He couldn’t fully grasp how the world had changed.
-The first time my father ever had in-home access to Internet, I was already born.
+The first time he ever had in-home access to Internet, I was already born.
 He was introduced to this new technology as my peers were growing up with it, his learning curve our native language.
 My generation is more plugged in than ever, and though there are benefits, there’s an unavoidable downfall: we are cursed with knowledge and a painful awareness of the world.

 You get on Twitter and read something from an actual Neo-Nazi.
 You check your local news site and talking heads deliberate the possible overturning of Roe vs. Wade.
 Notifications pop up on your phone informing you of a new shooting every week.
 Facebook is all political opinions from family members who have decided they are experts.
 We go to yoga, we go to therapy, we stress-tweet, we stress-eat, we live out our fantasies in video games and movies and books, we drink and smoke and experiment with substances our parents always warned us about.
 We pretend we don’t notice the impending doom, but it’s always lingering at our peripherals, just a few swipes away on our phones.